michaelneale/goose-perception/README.md

 1. Captures audio from your microphone in real-time
 2. Processes the audio in 5-second chunks
 3. Maintains a rolling buffer of recent speech (default: 30 seconds)
-4. Continuously monitors for the wake word ("goose" by default)
+4. Continuously monitors for the wake word "goose"
 5. Shows minimal output to indicate it's working

 ### Active Listening Mode